This is a blog post by Intland’s Technical Consultant Anita Nemes-Solymosi.

 - Taking advantage of the easy integration of review and approval processes that meet industry standards.

 Furthermore, in addition to handling your different requirements and documentation, the system also facilitates the test execution.
 Say goodbye to spending hours searching for screenshots of the relevant test and with it, the attached evidence.
-All this data is versioned and any and all changes are logged in Intland Retina, so when an audit occurs, it is easy to present both up-to-date documents with electronic signatures, and the associated references.
+All this data is versioned and any and all changes are logged in codebeamer X, so when an audit occurs, it is easy to present both up-to-date documents with electronic signatures, and the associated references.

 Granted, this recipe will require more of an upfront investment than buying a printer with loads of paper and a few pens of the same kind.
 But the man-hours saved after process stabilization is measurable, and that coupled with the enhanced project lifecycle visibility that digital systems provide makes it worthwhile for pharma companies to consider using such platforms.

 In my opinion, the question here is not how much effort and time such a transition will take.
 The main question is when market pressure will make this transition inevitable.
 Early adopters are already rationalizing and simplifying the biggest pain point of their projects: verification and validation.